 Second, I’m using affiliate links to direct you to a few products that I love.
 If you buy through them, I earn a small commission, but your price stays the same.
 Okay, now let’s get started.

 1. Get the most out of your garlic by doing this first

 By now, I’m betting you know all about the many benefits of garlic.
-It’s practically a panacea for everything from soothing a tooth ache to promoting heart health.
+It’s practically a panacea for everything from soothing a toothache to promoting heart health to boosting your immune system.
 Back in 2009, chemists finally figured out why it’s such an extraordinary natural remedy.
 It’s all about the allicin.
 No, that’s not a fancy new spelling for “Alison,” it’s the organic compound responsible for the tasty bud’s antimicrobial effects.

 If you want to get the most out of your garlic and really activate that allicin, Food Matters recommends chopping or crushing your garlic and then letting it sit for 10 minutes before using it.
 Give it a try the next time you cook with it!